 The 'hidden' gambling landscape is the damage to company profitability, branding and reputation, particularly where clients are involved.
-Criminal acts involving gambling particularly in the financial services sector is increasing, and figures recently released indicate that gambling fraud is now responsible for 12.5% of all frauds in the United Kingdom.10
+Criminal acts involving gambling particularly in the financial services sector is increasing, and figures recently released indicate that gambling fraud is now responsible for 12.5% of all frauds in the United Kingdom.

-Television gambling advertisements have risen 600% from 234,000 in 2007 to 1.4m in 2012.11 These advertisements produced 30.9bn 'impacts' - i.e. the number of times a commercial was seen by viewers.
+Television gambling advertisements have risen 600% from 234,000 to 1.4m since the Gambling Act 2005 came into force .
+These advertisements produced 30.9bn 'impacts' - i.e. the number of times a commercial was seen by - and reach 6 out of 10 of all viewers.
 Gambling advertising on social media has also increased as the gambling industry owns a 'freedom' on the internet that it has never been able to fully realise in the actual, physical world.